Satyagraha

 Non-violence of the mere body without the cooperation of the mind

-potency.’
+no potency.’

 ‘The essence of violence is that there must be a violent intention

-behind a thought, word, or act, i.e., an intention to do harm to the
+behind a thought, word, or act, i.e., an intention to do harm to

-opponent so-called.’
+the opponent so-called.’

-‘At every step he (the exponent of non-violence) has to use
+‘At every step, he (the exponent of non-violence) has to use

 his discrimination as to what is ahimsa and what is himsa